php-dev-br/laravel-doc-pt-br/collections.md

     // [4, 5]

 <a name="method-tap"></a>
 #### `tap()` {#collection-method}

-The `tap` method passes the collection to the given callback, allowing you to " tap" into the collection at a specific point and do something with the items while not affecting the collection itself:
+The `tap` method passes the collection to the given callback, allowing you to "tap" into the collection at a specific point and do something with the items while not affecting the collection itself:

     collect([2, 4, 3, 1, 5])
         ->sort()